 If you want stats, we have them: 0-62mph in 7.5 seconds, a 100mph top speed.
 Range?
 Well that depends on which alloy wheels you choose.
-With the 17-inch standard wheels, the UX300e will do 196 miles on a full charge, but if you opt for the larger, wider (and therefore harder to propel) 18-inch wheels, you’ll see that capability drop to about 190.
-Sub-200 miles of range for a car costing in the mid-40s might seem a bit mean, but Lexus reckons that their customers only drive 29 miles a day, so a week’s worth of commuting (five days) without charging is well within capability, and the smaller battery has advantages.
+With the 17-inch standard wheels, the UX300e will do 273 miles on a full charge, but if you opt for the larger, wider (and therefore harder to propel) 18-inch wheels, you’ll see that capability drop slightly.

-The biggest is weight - a smaller battery will make the car more nimble and efficient - and cost, because batteries are currently very expensive.
-You want a massive power pack (and range), then you’re going to pay for it.
-And while we’re on that subject, a full charge on a home wallbox (where Lexus says most of its customers will charge) will take 8.5 hours, with an out-and-about rapid charge (via a 50kW CHdeMO socket) taking just 50 minutes from zero to 80%.
+A full charge on a home wallbox (where Lexus says most of its customers will charge) will take 9.5 hours, with an out-and-about rapid charge (via a 50kW CHdeMO socket) taking just around an hour and a half from zero to 80%.
 Most won’t be arriving at a rapid charger with zero percent of range, mind.

 Whatever your range requirements though, the UX300e is a lovely car to drive.
-Everything from the glass to the tyres to the linings of the wheelarches have been tweaked to offer maximum hush, and even for an electric car, the UX is beautifully quiet.
 It’s peppy rather than fast, but more than enough for anything you may need in terms of acceleration - though hoofing down a motorway will see your range drop like a brick from a rooftop.
 As ever, there are three driving modes (Eco, Normal and Sport), though you probably won’t need them as the car seems best suited to just being left in ‘Normal’, bringing decent steering and a general feeling of wellbeing.

 There is also brake re-gen, although it isn’t very strong - this definitely isn’t a ‘one-pedal’ car - and it annoyingly switches off as soon as you press the throttle again.
 A bit of a missed opportunity if you ask us.
 But other than that, the driving experience is relaxed and relentlessly competent.